 While that might be true for a single 5-minute task, it’s a lie for the 500 times that task will recur over the next year.
 If you spend 4 hours a day on admin, that’s 20 hours a week—half a full-time job—spent on work that doesn’t actually grow your brand.

-E-commerce outsourcing for small business isn’t about losing control; it’s about reallocating your hours toward:
+E-commerce outsourcing for small businesses isn’t about losing control; it’s about reallocating your hours toward:

 -